ZenyCero/Colege-Microservice/Readme.md

 The Discovery Server provides service registration and discovery, enabling seamless service-to-service communication within the microservices ecosystem.

+### Security Server

+The Security Server provides mechanisms to ensure the security of the api such as request filtering and token validation.

 ### Student Microservice

 The Student Microservice is responsible for managing student-related data and operations, such as adding, updating, and retrieving student records.